TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Set-B1FixedAddress.md

 ```

 ## DESCRIPTION
-This function is used to update an existing fixed addresses in BloxOneDDI IPAM
+This function is used to update an existing fixed addresses in Universal DDI IPAM

 ## EXAMPLES